 Family Death Benefits in Massachusetts

-Massachusetts has a workers’ compensation system that gives workers insurance protection when they are injured, develop a work-related illness, or are killed in a workplace accident.
+Massachusetts has a workers’ compensation system that gives workers insurance protection when they are injured, develop a work-related illness, or are killed in a workplace accident in Boston or elsewhere in the state.
 The program is administered by the Department of Industrial Accidents (DIA) in Massachusetts.

 According to the U.S. Bureau of Labor’s most recent annual report in 2015, there were 4,836 occupational injuries that were fatal nationwide.
 Roughly 25% of these occurrences were within the occupational segment of trade, transportation, and utilities, while the construction-related segment was the second leading cause, accounting for approximately 19% of fatalities.

 Survivors of the deceased worker are generally eligible for benefits in the event of a work-related fatality.

 Those generally entitled to survivor death benefits are called dependents.
 These are the employee’s family members or next of kin who were in some manner dependent on the income of that employee when the fatality occurred.
 Those individuals may include the following:

 - The spouse (husband or wife) of the deceased who lived with the employee, or a wife not living with the deceased for a permissible cause or due to desertion.